-The Fund's interest bearing assets mainly comprise fixed deposits at banks which mature or re-price in the short term, as a result of which the Fund is subject to a limited exposure to interest rate risk due to fluctuations in the prevailing market rates.
-At 31 March 2019, it was estimated that a general increase/decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/ decrease the Fund's surplus and accumulated surplus by approximately \$883,000 (2018: \$865,000).
+The Fund's interest bearing assets mainly comprise fixed deposits at banks which mature or re-price in the short term, as a result of which the Fund is exposed to limited interest rate risk.
+At 31 March 2022, it was estimated that a general increase/ decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/decrease the Fund's surplus and accumulated surplus by approximately \$977,000 (2021: \$975,000).
 The exposure to credit and liquidity risks arises in the normal course of the Fund's operation.
 The Fund is not exposed to any foreign exchange risk as all transactions and balances are denominated in Hong Kong dollars.

 The Fund's credit risk is primarily attributable to amounts at bank.
-Management's policy is that bank balances are placed only with licensed banks rated P-1 or A-1 by Moody's or S&P respectively.
-There are no amounts past due or impaired.
+Management's policy is that bank balances are placed only with licensed banks rated P-1 by Moody's or A-1 or above by S&P. There are no amounts past due or impaired.